 While the Le Pliage already has a storied place in the fashion accessories universe, it is the same iconic status that artistic director Sophie Delafontaine is vying for, for the rest of Longchamp’s bags.
 Ever since she took over the creative reigns of Longchamp almost two decades ago, bags like Penelope, Effrontée, and Longchamp 3D became bestsellers.

 But that’s not all.
 Under her, Longchamp evolved into a lifestyle brand.
 Last year, to mark its 70th anniversary, the French luxury brand known for its leathergoods formally forayed into ready-to-wear with a runway show at New York Fashion Week, and also signed on Kendall Jenner as their new brand ambassador.
 The move was a milestone after the footwear launched in 2012, again something Delafontaine had pushed.
 The fringed gladiators remain a bestseller to date.

 Longchamp’s recent successes are part of Delafontaine’s reimagining of the brand, to be one that exudes freshness.
-In keeping with this, Longchamp collaborated with Jeremy Scott (2018) and Mary Katrantzou (2012)and Shayne Oliver (2018).
-Her keen eye to turn Longchamp into an experiences also extends to her being a patron of artists like Astrid Krogh, who was given a free reign to work on the brand’s Champs-Elysées store.
-For their New Bond Street store in London, Delafontaine called on renowned American artist Maya Hayuk who transformed the space.
+The brand collaborated with Jeremy Scott (2018) and Mary Katrantzou (2012), and Shayne Oliver (2018).
+Her keen eye to turn Longchamp into an experience also extends to her being a patron of artists like Astrid Krogh, who was given a free rein to work on the brand’s Champs-Elysées store.
+For their New Bond Street store in London, Delafontaine called the renowned American artist Maya Hayuk to transform the space.